rawitat/gtypist_lessons/programming_quotes.typ

 *:C_6
 I:Waldi Ravens.
-S:A C Program is like a fast dance on a newly waxed dance floor by people :carrying razors.
+S:A C program is like a fast dance on a newly waxed dance floor by people :carrying razors.

 *:C_7
 I:Ron Sercely.
 S:The evolution of languages: Fortran is a non-typed language.
 C is a weakly :typed language.
-Ada is a strongly styped language.
+Ada is a strongly typed language.
 C++ is a strongly hyped :language.

 *:C_8